 If you or a senior in your life does end up becoming the victim of a crime, report it.
 Too many times seniors don’t tell anyone about a crime that was committed against them because they’re either confused about what happened, embarrassed that it happened, or afraid they’ll lose their independence because of the incident.
 Yet this allows these criminals to continue to be out there, taking advantage of those people that deserve nothing but respect.

-Seniors and self-defense don’t have to be oxymorons.
+Self defense for the elderly doesn’t have to be an oxymoron.
 Seniors can – and should – protect themselves in whatever manners they see fit and are comfortable doing.
 It’s time to set biases and stereotypes aside and help seniors across the country learn about self-defense and how to avoid being victims to criminals, thugs and scam artists.